Substrate Particles and Properties

 This separation has a precise condensed matter analog.
 In a crystal, phonons are excitations of the lattice — they propagate through the crystal without carrying atoms at their center.
 An electron in a semiconductor is a quasiparticle dressed by lattice interactions, with its effective mass and behavior set by the band structure of the crystal, not by having a silicon atom embedded in it.
 The lattice provides the stage; excitations are the performers.

-In the dc1/dag substrate:
+In the dc1 substrate:

-• Particles are topological defects and excitations of the dc1 condensate.
+Particles are topological defects and excitations of the same dc1 condensate.
 The electron is a single-quantum vortex defect — its center is a phase singularity of the BEC wavefunction, like the eye of a hurricane.
 It is a structural feature of the flow, not a physical object sitting at the center.
 The proton is a three-fold junction defect.
 The photon is a modon soliton that propagates through the lattice cells.

 This reframe explains several features of the constraint system that were previously puzzling: